 Basal bark applications with Garlon® 4 Ultra or Pathfinder® II can control undesirable or invasive brush species year round, extending your vegetation management program. >> Detailed information on application methods and rates

-*Opensight® specialty herbicide at 2.5 to 3.3 ounces of product per acre can be applied in fall if other weed species such as whitetop, poison hemlock, common tansy, or annual or biennial mustards are present.
+*Opensight® herbicide at 2.5 to 3.3 ounces of product per acre can be applied in fall if other weed species such as whitetop, poison hemlock, common tansy, or annual or biennial mustards are present.

 Find recommendations for other species in the Invasive Plant Management with Milestone and Other Herbicides: A Practical Guide for Natural Area Managers.